 How Performance Rights Royalties Are Paid?

-There are different kinds of royalties musicians are owed
+There are different kinds of performance royalties musicians are owed

 Performance Rights Royalties